 When you first learn to drive, you will be taught driving habits that will help to keep transmission problems at bay.
 Over the course of many years of driving, however, it can become tempting to take shortcuts behind the wheel.
-When you bring your car in for transmission repair in Bethesda, your transmission specialist can answer your questions about which driving techniques may be harming your transmission.
+When you bring your car in for transmission repair in Bethesda, your transmission specialist in Bethesda, MD can answer your questions about which driving techniques may be harming your transmission.
 To help you prevent transmission issues, read on to look at some driving habits that can destroy your transmission.

 Neglecting the Parking Brake

 While drivers of manual transmissions nearly always use their parking breaks, many drivers with automatic cars often neglect this essential device.
 When you engage your parking brake after parking your car, you will help to take pressure off of your vehicle’s output shaft.
 In the event that your car shifts slightly while it is parked, the parking brake will help to prevent the transmission from becoming seriously damaged.

 Shifting Before Your Car Has Stopped